craig8196/libtrp/PROTOCOL.md

 ## Dependencies
-Code for version 0 is dependent on NaCl or libsodium for encryption.
+Code for version 0 is dependent on libsodium for encryption.
 Code implementing TRiP over UDP based communication is dependent on appropriate OS interfaces.